yanvirin/material/README.md

 # A summarization project, Columbia University

+## Getting data from Wikinews

+The command to run inside the **pywikibot** subfolder:

+python pwb.py listpages -cat:Published -get

+This gets all the wikinews articles which were published in the English lanaguage.

 ## How to compute baselines?

 In the **training** folder you will find the baseline.py script.